 - Prelude – Cello suite in G major

 - Prelude and Fugue No.8 in D sharp minor – Well Tempered Clavier Book I

-Calm Radio’s many online classical music channels offer not only lighter easy-listening music & sleep music, but also Bach classical music channels such as Peaceful Bach, and other channels like the Bach music channel with a complete playlist of all JS Bach’s classical music for piano and violin cantatas that many listeners love.
+Calm Radio’s many online peaceful calming classical music channels offer lighter easy-listening music & sleep music choices, but also relaxing classical music channels such as symphonies operas organ harpsichord classical piano music and beautiful cello music, plus other Baroque music channels romantic classical and modern classical music.